asadm/vibemode/readme.md

 # vibemode

-Pack your entire repository (or selected parts) into an AI-friendly format and apply AI suggested changes back with ease, all from your terminal.
+Pack your entire repository (or selected files) into an AI-friendly format and also apply AI suggested changes back with ease, all from your terminal.

-`vibemode` is a terminal-based tool designed to streamline interactions with Large Language Models (LLMs) like Google Gemini for code generation and refactoring.
-It helps you:
+`vibemode` is a CLI-based code companion to help when you are coding using LLM directly from ChatGPT UI, AI Studio, etc.

 1.  **Pack Context:** Package selected files from your project (respecting `.gitignore`) into a single, structured XML format, perfect for pasting into an AI chat interface.
 2.  **Apply Changes:** Take the diff-like output provided by an AI (in any format it gives it back to you) and apply those changes directly back to your local files using the Gemini API.